 Generally speaking, you have four options to consider when considering a 401(k) rollover.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to the new account.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
+A trustworthy financial advisor will help you decide if you should stick with your previous plan or roll over your 401(k) to your new employer.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

 4. Cash Out.